imoneoi/openchat/README.md

 ```
 </details>

-# 🚀 Deploy API server
+# 🚀 Deploying API server

+⚡ Our API server is ready for production use and compatible with the OpenAI API protocol.
+It is highly optimized with vLLM and can dynamically batch requests.

+📎 Note: For 20 series or older GPUs that do not support `bfloat16`, add `--dtype float16` to the server args.

 ### For a single GPU (e.g. RTX 3090, 4090)

 ```bash
 python -m ochat.serving.openai_api_server --model openchat/openchat_3.5
 ```

-📎 Note: For 20 series or older GPUs that do not support `bfloat16`, add `--dtype float16` to the command.

 ### For multiple GPUs (tensor parallel)